MSH/PViMS/Readme_notes.md

 ** Adverse event report stratified by seriousness and include cohort as criteria ** Store MetaDataLastUpdated time when refreshing
-** Patients on treatment report fixed to reflect serious events
+** Patients on treatment report fixed to reflect serious events ** Display last meta refresh data on each system report and admin page for meta refresh